RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 Subscribes to platform notifications for an SDK service.

-Extra configuration can be provide as an additional object parameter.
+Extra configuration can be provided as an additional object parameter.
-Currently only a "forceLogOut" flag can be supplied in this object.
+The "forceLogOut" flag has been deprecated, as no longer being supported by backend.
+It will be removed in the next major release.

 For push notifications on link, please see [notifications.registerPush][149]